-Overall, about 80% of cases are caused by atherosclerosis and 20% by fibromuscular dysplasia.
+Overall, about 80% of cases are caused by atherosclerosis Atherosclerosis Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries.
+The plaques contain lipids, inflammatory cells, smooth muscle... read more and 20% by fibromuscular dysplasia Fibromuscular Dysplasia Fibromuscular dysplasia includes a heterogenous group of nonatherosclerotic, noninflammatory arterial changes, causing some degree of vascular stenosis, occlusion, or aneurysm.
+Fibromuscular... read more .
 Atherosclerosis is more common among men > 50 and affects mainly the proximal one third of the renal artery.
-Fibromuscular dysplasia is more common among younger patients (usually women) and usually affects the distal two third of the main renal artery and the branches of the renal arteries.
+Fibromuscular dysplasia is more common among younger patients (usually women) and usually affects the distal two thirds of the main renal artery and the branches of the renal arteries.
 Rarer causes include emboli, trauma, inadvertent ligation during surgery, and extrinsic compression of the renal pedicle by tumors.

 Renovascular hypertension is characterized by high cardiac output and high peripheral resistance.